-- The decision of the fight review panel is final and no further reviews will be entertained.
+- The decision of the fight review panel is final, and no further reviews will be entertained.

 - Should the fight review panel reach a different decision to the one declared at the tournament, the recourse to the fight review applicant on behalf of a boxer can only be an order for a rematch.
 No prior results can be nullified or changed save for instances outline under Regulation 35(20).

-- Any existing contractual agreements and its obligations will take priority over any order for a rematch, and a boxer will be allowed, upon submitting proof of such contracting to BSA, to fulfil his/her such contractual obligations before engaging in a rematch.
+- Any existing contractual agreements and its obligations will take priority over any order for a rematch, and a boxer will be allowed, upon submitting proof of such contracting to BSA, to fulfill his/her such contractual obligations before engaging in a rematch.